-During the year ended December 31, 2021, the Company was party to certain letters of credit, primarily related to a letter of credit with Comerica Bank as collateral required by one of the Company's vendors.
+As of December 31, 2020, the Company was party to certain letters of credit, primarily related to a letter of credit with Comerica Bank as collateral required by one of the Company's vendors.
 During the year ended December 31, 2021, the Company entered into a Revolving Credit Agreement with a capacity of \$130.0 million and all but one of the letters of credits were no longer required by the counterparties.
 The one letter of credit, totaling \$6.0 million, was re-issued under the Revolving Credit Agreement.

 In May 2021, the Company repaid the debt outstanding under the Revolving Credit Agreement and terminated the agreement in June 2021.
 Upon agreement with East West Bank and the other lenders to the Revolving Credit Agreement, the Company kept in place its outstanding letter of credit in the amount of \$6.0 million.
 The letter of credit was increased to \$12.0 million in July 2021.
 In November 2021, East West Bank issued an additional letter of credit in the amount of \$0.5 million.
 All other obligations under the Revolving Credit Agreement have otherwise been terminated.
+In November 2021, \$0.8 million of cash was restricted in relation to a customs surety on international imports.
+The Company also has outstanding letters of credit with Comerica Bank related to its real estate leases totaling \$0.5 million as of March 31, 2022.
+All letters of credit are cash collateralized.